tp7/Prass/README.md

 # to convert subtitles from SRT to ASS
 prass convert-srt input.srt -o output.ass
 # to copy styles from one ASS script to another
-prass copy-styles --from input.ass --to output.ass
+prass copy-styles --from template.ass --to input.ass -o output.ass
 # to sort an ASS script
 prass sort input.ass --by time -o output.ass
 # to run tpp